 correct test for wrongful dismissal and contributory fault.

-Farmah & Others v Birmingham City Council (2016) EAT
+Farmah and Others v Birmingham City Council (2016) EAT

 leading authority on procedure for multiple claimants using single ET1 claim form – leave to appeal to Court of Appeal has been granted.

 Brito-Babpulle v Isle of Wight NHS (2016) (EAT)